 Some other green veggies that you can try include baby lettuce, turnip greens, and romanesco cauliflower.

-How to Eat Green Vegetables Daily
+How to Eat More Green Vegetables

+Green vegetables are versatile and can fit nicely into almost any meal.
 You can saute them, steam or boil them, roast them, or enjoy them raw or blended into a smoothie.

 Here are some tips for cooking green vegetables for breakfast, lunch, or dinner: